On July 1, 1863, the quiet town of Gettysburg, Pennsylvania, became hell.

 For some, the battle is still happening — day after day, night after night.
 Their spirits are trapped in the fields and streets of Gettysburg — but why?

 It has all the makings of a classic haunting: strong emotions, traumatic death, improper burial, and unfinished business.

-Though the union won the battle, Meade let Lee’s army retreat and regroup — a decision that was heavily criticized.
+Though the union won the battle, Meade let Lee’s army retreat and regroup — a heavily criticized decision.
 Had he attacked the weakened Confederate forces one last time, the Civil War may have ended in Gettysburg, Pennsylvania, rather than dragging on for another 21 months and killing another 400,000 men.

 For the Confederacy, the battle was a bloody, costly mistake.
-The southerners who died there died in enemy territory, and remained in shallow, unmarked graves while the union soldiers were given proper burials and honored with a grand ceremony and presidential speech.
+The southerners who died there died in enemy territory and remained in shallow, unmarked graves.
+At the same time, the union soldiers were given proper burials and honored with a grand ceremony and presidential speech.

 It should come as no shock that the spirits on both sides are restless and angry.

 Visit Gettysburg, and you’re bound to experience something other-worldly — an odd feeling in the pit of your stomach or the sight of a spirit in full wartime garb.

 Paranormal Investigator Adam Berry became a believer after visiting the battleground in his youth.
 He wandered away from his tour group and saw fuzzy white figures moving through the trees.
 Then he heard gunfire, yelling, and twigs breaking all around him.